Will AI replace designers in 2026? A data report

 Prototyping Fast interactive mockups for testing Knowing which flow to test and what to watch for

-What actually moves your career in 2026
+What moves your career in 2026

 Four things.
 Not ranked.
 All compounding.